soepic1/database-war-stories/case-studies/12-The-100k-Depleted-Pool-Rescuing-Live-Checkout-Traffic-from-Account-Starvation.md

 ## 3. The Forensic Investigation & Safety Architecture

-Before writing a single line of recovery code, we performed a deep-dive analysis of the table geometry and index access paths on `monnify_account_provider.deallocated_accounts`.
+Before writing a single line of recovery code, we performed a deep-dive analysis of the table geometry and index access paths on `schemaname.tablename`.

 ### Query Execution Plan Analysis
 We identified that historical accounts were bound to specific deallocation timestamps (`account_deallocated_at`).
 To prevent unindexed full table scans, we leveraged the compound index `idx_provider_deallocated_at` (`provider_code`, `account_deallocated_at`).